 - Developing relaxation and positive self-talk techniques

-- Learning exercises to increase your ability to "be here now"
+- Exercises to increase the ability to "be here now"

 - Creating personal action plans